 On confirmation being received from Faculty for the continuation of a particular arrangement, the Secretary of the CPG will formally notify those involved, setting out requirements for the review process, including details of the documentation to be provided.

-Principally, the Programme Team must prepare a reflective statement in relation to the programme(s) and the collaboration.
-Its purpose is to provide an insight into the past (over the period of approval), and include details of any modifications which are to be made to the programme(s) and the rationale for those changes, as well as looking forward and highlighting plans that are in place to improve the provision and the student experience.
+Principally, the strategic management team and Programme Team must prepare a reflective statement in relation to the programme(s) and the collaboration.
+Its purpose is to consider how the provision fits within the overall academic plans of the contributing institution(s) and the University; including the institution's strategy for HE provision, to provide an insight into the operation of the programme over the period of approval, and include details of any modifications which are to be made to the programme(s) and the rationale for those changes, as well as looking forward and highlighting plans that are in place to improve the provision and the student experience.
 The reflective statement should show the effectiveness of quality assurance and enhancement mechanisms in reviewing and enhancing provision.
 Examples of good practice should also be included.
 The Programme Team should ensure that the documentation complies with the relevant sections of the UK Quality Code.

 In addition, the Programme Team, in consultation with the University Coordinator will be asked to provide supporting documentation.
 The Chair of the CPG, on consultation with the Director of Academic and Student Affairs will consider any request from a School/Faculty to vary the level of documentation required.